 Lighten the Toxic Load: We are constantly exposed to endocrine disruptors, chemicals that affect natural hormone balance, from air, water, and food – especially in big-city polluted areas.
 So it’s of utmost importance that we manage our exposure as much as possible by buying organic and free-range food, using filtered water, and choosing natural cleaning and personal care products.
 Make sure your beauty products aren’t loaded with toxins that could be contributing to estrogen dominance (choose natural perfume!).

 Every step you take to eliminate toxic influences on your life is bringing you closer to hormone and body/mind/soul balance!

-To learn more incredible and accessible ways to naturally improve your hormonal balance and overall wellbeing, sign up for the presale of my NEW BOOK, Wholistic Wisdom: Awakening Your Inner Healer.
+To learn more incredible and accessible ways to naturally improve your hormonal balance and overall wellbeing, get my NEW BOOK, Wholistic Wisdom: Awakening Your Inner Healer.
 I cover full body detoxification and healing adrenal fatigue in detail with practical steps you can take to benefit your hormone balance.
-Don’t miss this chance to receive a special discounted price!

 1. Westhoff, Carolyn L., and Malcolm C. Pike.
 “Hormonal Contraception and Breast Cancer.”
 Contraception, vol. 98, no. 3, 2018, pp. 171–173., doi:10.1016/j.contraception.2018.05.002.